Venkatadri-Ch/Multi-Source-Log-Analysis-with-Splunk-Enterprise-SIEM/HTTP Log Analysis using Splunk.md

 If you see a high number of these errors, it could mean something is wrong  such as broken links, misconfigurations, or issues with the web server.
 This helps us easily identify when too many errors are happening and which types are most common.

 <img width="929" height="413" alt="stats count fourhundred 9" src="https://github.com/user-attachments/assets/3dcde769-f230-4dec-b979-f887078a39f7" />

+I have analyzed the HTTP logs to focus on client and server error responses (status codes 400 and above).
+The results show that 404 (Not Found) is by far the most common error, indicating many missing resources.
+Other notable errors include 400 (Bad Request), 403 (Forbidden), and 401 (Unauthorized), reflecting issues with client requests or access restrictions.
+Server-side errors like 500 and 501 are less frequent but highlight occasional server problems that may need attention.

 ### 7. Identifying Failed Login Attempts
 ```